Fredensborg Castle is one of the Royal Family’s favourite residences

 By Bente D. Knudsen Pictures: Evmorfia Tzakiri /Bente D. Knudsen

-The royal castles used by the Queen and royal family are owned by the Danish State.
+The royal castles used by King Frederik, Queen Mary and Queen Margrethe as well as other members of the royal family are owned by the Danish State.

-The only exceptions are the three residences which belong to the Queen as her personal property; Marselisborg Slot, Château de Caix in France, and a royal hunting lodge in Jutland at Trend.
+The only exceptions are the three residences which belong to Queen Margrethe as her personal property; Marselisborg Slot, Château de Caix in France, and a royal hunting lodge in Jutland at Trend.

-The State-owned castles occupied by the Queen and other members of the Royal Family as their private living quarters and for representation are; Amalienborg, Fredensborg, Gråsten and the hunting lodge Eremitage Slottet.
+The State-owned castles occupied by the King and Queen and other members of the Royal Family as their private living quarters and for representation are; Amalienborg, Fredensborg, Gråsten and the hunting lodge Eremitage Slottet.

 The actual Christiansborg Castle was never used for living quarters; instead, the apartments, designed as royal living quarters, are used by Statsministeriet, the Prime Minister’s Office.

-Only the Royal Reception Rooms are used by the Queen, for state visits and official matters.
+Only the Royal Reception Rooms are used by the King for state visits and official matters.

 The article continues below.